How to Install Vivaldi Browser on Debian

 sudo rm -f /usr/share/keyrings/vivaldi.gpg

-Next, refresh the package index to confirm the repository is removed:
+Next, refresh the package index to confirm you removed the repository:

 sudo apt update